dig-ie/react-registration-login-userHome-home/README.md

 - **Schema Validation Using Yup**
   - Implementing Yup for schema validation of form inputs
 - **User Registration and Login**
-  - Registration (POST) using the Json Server library API
-  - User login (GET) with the Json Server library fake API
+  - Integation with FIREBASE AUTH (cloud)
 - **Navigation Between Pages**
   - Using React Router Dom for page navigation
 - **Componentization and Use/Reuse of Elements with React**